bmj2728/go-vmu/README.md

 # Enable verbose logging
 vmu /path/to/your/media/library --verbose

+# Set number of retries for failed operations (0-5, default is 3)
+vmu /path/to/your/media/library --retries 5

+# Save processing results and failures to JSON files in the processing directory
+vmu /path/to/your/media/library --save

+# Save processing results and failures to a specific directory
+vmu /path/to/your/media/library --save --path /path/to/save/results

 # Combine options
-vmu /path/to/your/media/library --workers 4 --verbose
+vmu /path/to/your/media/library --workers 4 --verbose --retries 5 --save
 ```

 You can also use shorthand forms of options